April 11, 2009

 One of my WOW brothers was my boyfriend.
 We had met at the end of Summer Outreach in North Carolina and had sat together through the teachings and the WOW commission at the Rock, never imagining that we would be assigned to the same WOW family.
 We were both stunned when we opened our assignment envelopes.
 He was kind of pissed because, since he was the man, he thought he should be the Family Coordinator.
 I was concerned because we both had raging teenage hormones.
 He was 18.
 I was 19.

 Shortly after opening our assignment envelopes, our WOW Branch gathered so we could all meet one another.
 At that time, I privately told our Branch Leader that my WOW brother and I couldn't be together; we were in love.
 There was no way we could concentrate on our commitment to God if we lived together in the same house.
-Our Branch Leader took my request up the Way Tree to higher leadership.
-The verdict came back - we were to stay together.
-The assignments were inspired by God.
+Our Branch Leader took my concern and request up the Way Tree to higher leadership.
+The verdict came back.
+We were to stay together; the assignments were "inspired by God."

 Within two months after the abortion, my WOW brother was moved to a different WOW family in the Branch.
 But we continued as lovers, growing fonder of one other as the year went on.
 (Click here to access a two-part series about my WOW commission and abortion.)